 Several committees recommended allocating additional budget for certain programmes, subprogrammes or other budget items.
-Tax measures in the 2025 Budget will make it possible to accommodate some critical spending priorities while maintaining the fiscal stance.
-Nonetheless, there remains limited scope to fulfil multiple recommendations for additional budget given the constrained fiscal outlook.
+However, there remains limited scope to fulfil multiple recommendations for additional budget given the constrained fiscal outlook.
 Reprioritisation of existing funds remains the primary tool for departments, public entities and other institutions to fund emerging priorities.
 Furthermore, all accounting officers must implement measures to minimise inefficiency and waste to improve value for money.